Anti-satellite weapon: United States

+The United States has since ceased the testing of direct-ascent anti-satellite missiles, having outlawed the practice in 2022.

+Strategic Defense Initiative and the Cold War

 The era of the Strategic Defense Initiative (proposed in 1983) focused primarily on the development of systems to defend against nuclear warheads, however, some of the technologies developed may be useful also for anti-satellite use.

 The Strategic Defense Initiative gave the US and Soviet ASAT programs a major boost; ASAT projects were adapted for ABM use and the reverse was also true.
 The initial US plan was to use the already-developed MHV as the basis for a space based constellation of about 40 platforms deploying up to 1,500 kinetic interceptors.
 By 1988 the US project had evolved into an extended four-stage development.
-The initial stage would consist of the Brilliant Pebbles defence system, a satellite constellation of 4,600 kinetic interceptors (KE ASAT) of 100 lb each in Low Earth orbit and their associated tracking systems.
+The initial stage would consist of the Brilliant Pebbles defense system, a satellite constellation of 4,600 kinetic interceptors (KE ASAT) of 100 lb each in Low Earth orbit and their associated tracking systems.
 The next stage would deploy the larger platforms and the following phases would include the laser and charged particle beam weapons that would be developed by that time from existing projects such as MIRACL.
 The first stage was intended to be completed by 2000 at a cost of around $125 billion.

 Research in the US and the Soviet Union was proving that the requirements, at least for orbital based energy weapon systems, were, with available technology, close to impossible.
 Nonetheless, the strategic implications of a possible unforeseen breakthrough in technology forced the USSR to initiate massive spending on research in the 12th Five Year Plan, drawing all the various parts of the project together under the control of GUKOS and matching the US proposed deployment date of 2000.
 Ultimately, the Soviet Union approached the point of experimental implementation of orbital laser platforms with the (failed) launch of Polyus.

 Both countries began to reduce expenditure from 1989 and the Russian Federation unilaterally discontinued all SDI research in 1992.
 Research and Development (both of ASAT systems and other space based/deployed weapons) has, however, reported to have been resumed under the government of Vladimir Putin as a counter to renewed US Strategic Defense efforts post Anti-Ballistic Missile Treaty.
 However, the status of these efforts, or indeed how they are being funded through National Reconnaissance Office projects of record, remains unclear.
 The US has begun working on a number of programs which could be foundational for a space-based ASAT.
 These programs include the Experimental Spacecraft System (USA-165), the Near Field Infrared Experiment (NFIRE), and the space-based interceptor (SBI).